CariblaGIT/Minesweeper/README.md

 <br>
 ⬜ Better animations to win and loose
 <br>
-⬜ Highscore and timer implementation
+✅ Timer and flags counter implementation
 <br>
 ⬜ Pallette selector for changing default colors